 The Sustainable Development Goals (SDGs), adopted by the United Nations in 2015, provide a common road map on sustainable development for 2030.
 We regard it as important to contribute to achieving these goals.
 We promote their achievement in our operations and value chain.
 We have chosen seven goals closely linked to our business and where we believe we can make the biggest contributions.

-Aim for women to hold 30% of the top management positions in the company by the end of 2019.
-We had 27% women in top management positions in 2019.
-Our new gender equality target is to aim for women to hold 35% of top management positions by the end of 2022 and 35% by the end of 2035.
+We had 29% women in top management positions in 2020.
+Our new gender equality target is to aim for women to hold 32% of top management positions by the end of 2022 and 35% by the end of 2035.

 Systematic energy efficiency management and energy recovery at all sites, as well as production of electricity from process gases at certain steel mills, ensure efficient use of energy and lower emissions.

 In close customer collaboration, SSAB develops new products, applications, services and processes in order to constantly enhance our sustainable offerings.